Responding to Distressed Students

 - Don't be afraid to ask whether the student is suicidal.

 - Don't ignore remarks about suicide.
-(Always report them to a Counseling Center therapist.)
+(Always report them to a Counseling and Psychological Services therapist.)

 The Student Who May Have an Eating Disorder